Manufacturing Equipment Lubrication: Fact vs. Fiction

 Fallacy #1: Lubricating industrial equipment is simple and easy.

-Fact: Lubrication is a highly detailed and complex process.
+Fact: Equipment lubrication is a highly detailed and complex process.

 There is an old saying that “oil is oil and grease is grease.”
 This couldn’t be further from the truth.
 There are an endless amount of possibilities for lubricant formulations and each one is slightly different and affects the machine in its own way.
 The process is further complicated by proper application of lubricant, and the skill level and qualifications of your lubrication personnel.
 So how do you determine what lubricant goes where, and how to apply?
 The “rights” of lubrication spell it out: put the right lubricant, in the right place, in the right volume, at the right frequency, and using the right procedure.
 Taking the time to assess and make changes in your lubrication process is vital—it only takes one step in the task to miss the mark and the entire system comes crashing down.